Blueberry River First Nations

-The Blueberry River First Nations is an Indian band based in the Peace country in northeast British Columbia.
-The band is headquartered on Blueberry River 205 Indian reserve located 80 km northwest of Fort St. John.
+Blueberry River First Nations is an Indian band based in the Peace country in northeast British Columbia.
+The band is headquartered on Blueberry River 205 Indian reserve located 80 km northwest of Fort St. John, siting on oil and gas reserves.
 The band is party to Treaty 8.

 History

+Blueberry River First Nations has Dane-zaa and Cree roots.
+They first joined Treaty 8 in 1990 after the initial signing of the adherence document a year prior at Lesser Slave Lake.

 The earliest record of the Dane-zaa people came from oral stories recorded by fur traders in 1793.
 At the time, the band occupied land in the Rocky Mountains in Northwestern Alberta, Canada.

 In April 2020, the nation went into lockdown after COVID-19 struck.

 Leadership

+Blueberry's band is led by a council of five and one appointed chief.

 In May 2021, the Federal Court of Canada ordered the nation's governing council to meet to discuss a petition to have Chief Marvin Yahey removed from his position.
-The petition had been started by three councilors, alleging a breach of the Chief's fiduciary duties and noting that the council hadn't met in over a year.
+The petition had been started by three councilors, alleging a breach of the Chief's fiduciary duties and noting that the council had not met in over a year.
 The council found Yahey guilty, and he was removed as Chief after eight years of leadership.

-Chief Judy Desjarlais, Yahey's successor, was removed from her position as chief on September 17, 2024 after the council found her guilty of giving gas and oil companies permit approvals to work on the traditional lands without consulting the other council members.
+Chief Judy Desjarlais, Yahey's successor, was removed from her position as chief on September 17, 2024, after the council found her guilty of giving gas and oil companies permit approvals to work on the traditional lands without consulting the other council members.

 Environment

 The band's territory extends over 38 300 square kilometers, including the Montney Basin.
 The nation's territory has been marked as an epicenter of oil and gas activity, with extensive industrial presence.
-Across 73% of the nation's territory, there is at least one road, hydro reservoir, pipeline, or gas well within a 250 meter radius.
+Across 73% of the nation's territory, there is at least one road, hydro reservoir, pipeline, or gas well within a 250-meter radius.
 The construction of the W. A. C. Bennett Dam in the 1960s flooded parts of the nation's territory.
+This is not the only time that outside influence on the environment affected the band.
+Due to extraction of oil and gas, there was also a large toxic gas leak in 1979 causing the band to have to temporarily relocate to Riddington for safety concerns.

 Demographics

 The 2016 Statistics Canada census noted a population increase of 3% from 2006, with a median age of 27.
 Total population is 197.

+The population of the band has increased significantly since 2016, now having a total population of 547 reported in October 2025.